 Water from Crooked Creek flows into Jordan Lake.
 From there it flows into the Haw River and then to the Cape Fear River.
 This river is the only one in North Carolina that empties directly into the Atlantic Ocean.

 The health and cleanliness of the watershed are reported in Durham’s State of Our Streams Report.
-In 2019, Crooked Creek received a score of 75.
+In 2021, Crooked Creek received a score of 78.
 This is equal to a grade of "C".
-This is down from a score of 90 in 2018.
+This is up from a score of 75 in 2019.